jovan-01/Global-Deaths-Project/README.md

 ## Project Overview

-This project explores patterns in global mortality using the *Our World in Data - Causes of Death* dataset.
+This project explores patterns in global mortality using the *Our World in Data - Causes of Death* dataset (https://www.kaggle.com/datasets/ivanchvez/causes-of-death-our-world-in-data?select=20220327+annual-number-of-deaths-by-cause.csv).
 Using SQL to clean and restructure the dataset, and Tableau to visualize mortality trends, I aimed to uncover how the leading causes of death have evolved over time across different regions.

 ---